Riverbank Publications

-The Riverbank Publications are a series of pamphlets written by the people who worked for millionaire George Fabyan in the multi-discipline research facility he built in the early 20th century near Chicago.
+The Riverbank Publications is a series of pamphlets written by the people who worked for millionaire George Fabyan in the multi-discipline research facility he built in the early 20th century near Chicago.
 They were published by Fabyan, often without author credit.
 The publications on cryptanalysis, mostly written by William Friedman, with contributions from Elizebeth Smith Friedman and others, are considered seminal in the field.
 In particular, Publication 22 introduced the Index of Coincidence, a powerful statistical tool for cryptanalysis.